Chiru people: History

 In the 18–19th century, western anthropologists, researchers, and writers gained limited access to the Chiru Rem tribes.
 Photographic and limited research conducted by Ursula Graham Bower, J.P Hutton, T.C.
 Hodson and J. Shakespear, are the only corroborative evidence of their ancient way of life and existence, social, cultural and traditional set-up.

-Most recent research of 20th century by professor Gangmumei Kabui, a Rongmei Naga historian and scholar, utilised academic liberty and research hypothesis identifying the Chiru Tribe as buffer tribes between the migratory history of the Nagas & Kukis, thereby substantiating the chronology of the term Old Kuki-Chin-Zo-Burmese linguistic belt.
+Most recent research of the 20th century by professor Gangmumei Kabui, a Rongmei Naga historian and scholar, utilised academic liberty and research hypothesis identifying the Chiru Tribe as buffer tribes between the migratory history of the Nagas & Kukis, thereby substantiating the chronology of the term Old Kuki-Chin-Zo-Burmese linguistic belt.

 Since the onset of the 21st century, the Chiru Union, North-East India (formerly Chiru Tribal Union) has largely begun to encourage credible research and scholarly incursion into the Chiru Rem moorings & bearings, with gradual accomplishments.

 Culture

 All Chiru Naga customs, cultures, and traditions are in tandem with Naga tribes as a whole, starting from the tradition of Male Youth Dormitory (seer-inn) and short haircut (Saamren) and rokor vit (ear-piercing with increasing size of piercings until old age).
-The last of the elders with almost hanging earlobes with old metal coins, decorative smaller animal horns as earrings, were seen until the end of the 20th century.
+The last of the elders with almost hanging earlobes with old metal coins, decorative, smaller animal horns as earrings, were seen until the end of the 20th century.